 - Blindness.
 Eventually, diabetic retinopathy, glaucoma or both can lead to complete vision loss.

-After the initial exam, the ADA recommends that people with either type 1 or type 2 diabetes get an annual eye exam.
-Some people who've had repeated normal exams may be able to extend the time between exams to two to three years.
+After the initial exam, the ADA recommends that people with diabetes get an annual eye exam.
+If you've had repeated normal exams and your blood sugar control is good, you may be able to extend the time between exams to two to three years.
+If you have retinopathy that's worsening, you may need more-frequent eye exams.
 Ask your eye doctor what he or she recommends.

 What you can do

-- Write down a brief summary of your diabetes history, including when you were diagnosed, what medications you currently take for diabetes, what medications you've used in the past, your average blood sugar levels in recent weeks, and your last few hemoglobin A1C readings, if you know them.
+- Write a brief summary of your diabetes history, including when you were diagnosed; medications you have taken for diabetes, now and in the past; recent average blood sugar levels; and your last few hemoglobin A1C readings, if you know them.